elcorto/docwatch/README.md

-documents (e.g. markdown, rst, tex, .. any format that `pandoc` supports) that contain some TeX math (in markdown: `pandoc`'s markdown math, or GitLab math using a filter) in situations where you want to write text using your text editor instead of the browser using GitHub/GitLab or hackmd/codimd.
+documents (e.g. markdown, rst, tex, .. any format that `pandoc` supports) that contain some TeX math (in markdown: `pandoc`'s markdown math, or GitLab math using a filter) in situations where you want to write text using your text editor instead of the browser using GitHub/GitLab or [hackmd]/[hedgedoc].
 Even though the last two have pretty instant previews and key bindings for several editors, it's still coding in the browser which is not fun, and you don't have access to your editor's full config.
-Another use case is light technical reports with text, code and simple math that don't require setting up a TeX project.
+Another use case is light technical reports with text, code and simple math that don't justify setting up a TeX project.

 Usage